 Other benefits will include:

 You can’t own a self-driving car yet, but there are hints of the future in many cars currently on the road.
-Blind-spot monitors, driver-drowsiness detection, emergency braking assistance, and several other driver-assistance systems have become common in recent years, and they will only improve as the technology progresses.
+Blind-spot monitors, emergency braking assistance, and several other driver-assistance systems have become common in recent years, and they will only improve as the technology progresses.

-For instance, Tesla vehicles have several advanced driver-assistance features, such as matching speed with other vehicles on the highway and a self-parking mode.
+For instance, Tesla vehicles have many advanced driver-assistance features, such as matching speed with other vehicles on the highway and a self-parking mode.
 However, these features still require a human driver’s attention because they were designed to assist the human driver rather than drive the cars themselves.

 It's very possible.
 When self-driving cars become the dominant type of vehicle on the road, many things in society will likely change.
 However, many of those changes are still obscured by big questions, including: